wizo06/japanese/docs/index.md

 > Do NOT learn learn Japanese (or any other language) with the approach of "how do I say this English phrase in Japanese?", but instead try to learn it with the approach of "how do I express this thought (*mentalese*) in Japanese?".

 There's a *very big* distinction between those two approaches.
 To learn more about *mentalese* and the point I'm trying to make here, [I recommend this video](https://youtu.be/CRmxNFv04ao) by Matt.
 (15m07s)

+Here's an excerpt from the [Refold webiste](https://refold.la/roadmap/stage-3/b/output-troubleshooting#NL-Conflicts):

+???+ quote
+    One of the most common output errors is when you express something as a translation from your NL rather than the natural way it should be expressed in your TL.

+    ..., each language has a different way of viewing the world.
+To speak naturally in your TL, you need to adopt the worldview of your TL.

+    Most of the time, you have already acquired the necessary language, but just need to change your mindset.
+The key to getting around this is asking yourself the right question.
+Instead of asking, “How do I say this?”, ask yourself “What would a native speaker say in this situation?”.
+This subtle reframing of the question will often produce completely different results from your subconscious.

 **Point #3**